Zaloog/kanban-python/README.md

 <details><summary>Colorful and Interactive</summary>

-- kanban-python uses [rich] under the hood to process user input and display nice looking tables to the terminal.
+- kanban-python uses [rich] under the hood to process user input and display nice looking kanban-boards to the terminal.
+- Each task has a unique `ID` per board and also has an optional `Tag` and `Due Date` associated with it, which are displayed alongside its `Title`

 </details>